Elf Bar and other e-cigarette makers dodged US customs and taxes after China's ban on vaping flavors

 In late 2021, the company began shipping to the U.S. to exploit a regulatory loophole: The FDA had prohibited kid-appealing flavors from reusable vapes, such as Juul, but not disposable ones.

+Vaping analysts are quick to separate companies like iMiracle from more established Chinese manufacturers like Smoore International, which have longstanding relationships with regulators and vaping brands around the world.

+“This is much more of an opportunistic attempt to generate revenue quickly using the capacity that’s there in Shenzhen,” said Shane MacGuill, head of nicotine research for Euromonitor.
+“I would guess that a long-term view is not part of the strategic play here.”

-A spokesperson for China’s tobacco administration did not respond to requests for comment, but the country’s tobacco regulations state that exported vapes “should comply with the laws, regulations and standards of the destination country.”
-Since the FDA has declared Elf Bar illegal, iMiracle would seem to be violating Chinese law.
+A spokesperson for China’s tobacco administration did not respond to repeated requests for comment, but the country’s regulations state that exported vapes “should comply with the laws, regulations and standards of the destination country.”
+Since the FDA has declared Elf Bar illegal, iMiracle would seem to be violating Chinese law by shipping to the U.S.

 But experts say such rules go unenforced.